vardonir/Pages.DXHR.ProjectSI/_posts/2022-08-08-aug-alpha-demo-recap.md

 without external lighting:
 ![alt](assets/img/2022augalpha/20220807234456.png)

-with using a tinted spotlight
+using a tinted spotlight:
 ![alt](assets/img/2022augalpha/20220808174728.png)

 ### blender
 ![alt](assets/img/2022augalpha/20220808221736.png)
 ![alt](assets/img/2022augalpha/20220808221523.png)

 fun fact: if you run Ninja Ripper on the VTOL scene, you actually get to see Jensen's jacket just hanging there next to him.
-The camera doesn't show it since the entire scene focuses on the two of them, but it's there. textures and all.
+The camera doesn't show it since the entire scene focuses on the two of them, but it's there, textures and all.
 ![alt](assets/img/2022augalpha/20220808221553.png)

 ![alt](assets/img/2022augalpha/20220808221816.png)

-another fun fact: the VTOL has no fourth wall
+another fun fact: the VTOL has no fourth wall.
+I guess they never really made it for that scene since the camera doesn't really pan to that direction.
 ![alt](assets/img/2022augalpha/20220808221841.png)

+If there are any other non-pre-rendered scenes inside the VTOL, please let me know.

 ### helipad

-It's still on the very early stages so I'm still only 10% into texturing it, but I do have some shots of the meshes
+It's still on the very early stages so I'm still only 10% into texturing it, but I do have some shots of the meshes I have so far.
+I still have a couple more set pieces to process and align, including the hangar right outside that you can't access and some background bits like the water tower.

 ![alt](assets/img/2022augalpha/20220808222003.png)
 ![alt](assets/img/2022augalpha/20220808222024.png)